 How to Apply

-The Youth in Custody Practice Model is currently accepting applications through January 11, 2019!
-Up to four sites (i.e., state or county juvenile justice agencies and/or facility provider organizations) will be selected to participate in the program through a competitive application process.
+At that time, sites (i.e., state or county juvenile justice agencies and/or facility provider organizations) will have the opportunity to be selected to participate in the program through a competitive application process.
 Each selected site will have the opportunity to implement the YICPM in up to three facilities, which may include pre-adjudication detention facilities or post-dispositional facilities, whether operated publicly or privately.
 CJCA and CJJR will accept applications in the following three forms:

 1. Applications from state or county juvenile justice agencies;